FourierTransformer/tinytoml/README.md

 - tinytoml currently support trailing commas in arrays/inline-tables.
 This is coming in TOML 1.1.0.

 Current Supported TOML Version: 1.0.0

+## Implemented and Missing Features
+- TOML Parsing in Pure Lua, just grab the tinytoml.lua file and go!
+- Does not keep track of comments
+- Cannot encode a table to TOML

 ## Installing
 You can grab the `tinytoml.lua` file from this repo (or the `tinytoml.tl` file if using Teal)